 Flashbacking to join Una Stubbs as Aunt Sally for a cup o’ tea an’ a slice o’ cake…

 I was sad to learn that Una Stubbs had passed away, an actress who I always remember singing and dancing in Summer Holiday (1963) with Cliff Richard and the Shadows.
-She joined them the following year for Wonderful Life (1964) for another film musical.
+She joined them the following year for Wonderful Life (1964), another film musical.
 And they also reunited for a pantomime in Aladdin and His Wonderful Lamp in 1964 which had a tie-in LP.

 Una Stubbs was also more recently remembered in an EastEnders (1985-) role as Honey Mitchell’s Aunt Caroline (Bishop).
-Therefore, Caroline was Billy Mitchell’s aunt in law and a therefore kinda a relation of Peggy Mitchell (Barbara Windsor).
+Therefore, Caroline was Billy Mitchell’s aunt in law and a therefore kinda a relation to Peggy Mitchell (Barbara Windsor).
 Una Stubbs was in the series for only six episodes but I do remember that she made an impression on me.
 I thought she looked like Emma Barton who played Honey.
 In her short but sweet role, Stubbs may or may not have been inveigled into singing for them for Children in Need (1980-), I really can’t remember.

-I didn’t realise – until I researched for this post – was that Stubbs had starred with Barbara Windsor long before she had her stint in EastEnders.
+I didn’t realise – until I researched for this post – that Stubbs had starred with Barbara Windsor long before she had her stint in EastEnders.
 This was in a children’s television series I watched as a kid.
 The series was Worzel Gummidge (1979-81).
 The original series was written by Keith Waterhouse and Willis Hall and this pair of writers wrote a play I loved at school, Billy Liar.

 Stubbs continued this role in Worzel Gummidge Down Under (1987-89) and later on stage with another future Eastenders actress, Lucy Benjamin.
 Benjamin – then Baker – bizarrely also played a character with a Mitchell connection.
 This show has recently been remade, and the least said about that remake the better.

-In Worzel Gummidge the one time Doctor Who (1963-), Jon Pertwee took the titular role as Worzel Gummidge, as a scarecrow who spoke with a West Country accent.
+In Worzel Gummidge, the one time Doctor Who (1963-), Jon Pertwee took the titular role as Worzel Gummidge, a scarecrow who spoke with a West Country accent.
 This scarecrow comes to life and gets up to all sorts of adventures.
 Pertwee is quoted on BFI Screenonline as saying about his character;

 “He says and does the things that all of us would like to do, but are too shy, self-conscious and respectful to.
 Being rude to those in authority, being selfish… there is something of Worzel in all of us.”